The Voice (American TV series) season 6

 The sixth season of the American reality talent show The Voice premiered on February 24, 2014, on NBC.
 Carson Daly returned to host.
-Adam Levine and Blake Shelton returned as coaches for their sixth season, while Shakira and Usher returned for their second (of their two of them) season after being replaced by original coaches Christina Aguilera and CeeLo Green in season five.
-This was the last season to feature Shakira and Usher as coaches.
+Adam Levine and Blake Shelton returned as coaches for their sixth season, while Shakira and Usher returned for their second season after being replaced by original coaches Christina Aguilera and CeeLo Green in season 5.

-The Instant Save which first introduced last season returned with a new change which eligible artists performed an additional song.
+The Instant Save which first introduced previous season returned with a new change which eligible artists performed an additional song.
 Knockout rounds did not appear this season, although a similar second Battle round took its place.
 This is the last of the four consecutive seasons to feature a final three, and would increase the finalists to four beginning on the next season.

-Josh Kaufman was announced as the winner of the season, marking Usher's first win as a coach.
+Josh Kaufman was named the winner of the season, marking Usher's first win as a coach.
 Also, for the first time in the show's history, a stolen artist went on to win the entire season.

 Coaches and hosts

-The coaching panel once again saw a change as Adam Levine and Blake Shelton were rejoined by season four coaches Shakira and Usher.
-Christina Aguilera took another hiatus from the show and CeeLo Green departed at the end of season five.
+The coaching panel once again saw a change as Adam Levine and Blake Shelton were rejoined by season 4 coaches Shakira and Usher.
+Christina Aguilera took another hiatus from the show and CeeLo Green departed at the end of season 5.
 Carson Daly returned as host.
 It was reported that Christina Milian, who served as the social media correspondent in seasons two through four, was open to returning, but ultimately did not.

-Artists serving as mentors for the first Battle Rounds included Miranda Lambert (who previously appeared in the second season in the series as an advisor) for Team Shakira, The Band Perry for Team Blake, Jill Scott for Team Usher, and Aloe Blacc for Team Adam.
+Artists serving as mentors for the first Battle Rounds included Miranda Lambert (who previously appeared in the 2nd season in the series as an advisor) for Team Shakira, The Band Perry for Team Blake, Jill Scott for Team Usher, and Aloe Blacc for Team Adam.

 With the replacement of the Knockout Round with the "Battles, Round 2", Coldplay frontman Chris Martin served as the sole advisor for all four teams.